Ayiamco/Dapper.BaseRepository/README.md

 public class AppRepository : BaseRepository<AppRepository>
 {
     /**
-        Run query without specifying the DbType and ConnectionString : Query will be executed <br>
+        Run query without specifying the DbType and ConnectionString : Query will be executed
-        on SqlServer and the connection string would be the connection setup from the DI <br>
+        on SqlServer and the connection string would be the connection setup from the DI
         container during application startup.
     */
     public async Task<CommandResp> AddCustomer(Customer customer)